top of page

 Anything we add to the "Other Information Section" and connect with a date can appear on the Timeline.

-We can also customize the Timeline by selecting whether to view: other events, record hint, residence, occupation, custom event, and historical events.
-We can also include the birth, marriage, and death events for his spouse(s), children, parents, and siblings.
+We can customize the Timeline by selecting whether to view other events, record hints, residence, occupation, custom events, and historical events.
+We can also include the birth, marriage, and death events of his spouse(s), children, parents, and siblings.

 As we play with the items on the Timeline, we'll see the events plotted on a map.
 For example, I noticed that Milby started life in Ohio, moved to Indianapolis, and then to Illinois.
 I can also see where events happen in the lives of his family members.